 4. El Caminito del Rey, January 2017.
 There are some cool stops, sights and quirky points of interest along the route.
 Look out for the old abandoned house down in the valley and for the improbable sight of a train whooshing through the gorge as it ferries people back and forth from El Chorro’s little train station.
 This cool hanging bridge meanwhile can be found towards the end of the route, a fifteen-minute walk from the southern exit.

 5. El Caminito del Rey, January 2017.
 Having descended the final section of boardwalk, all that’s left to do is mosey on down to the southern office to drop off your helmets.
 The views are equally stunning as you look back at the receding form of the gorge, which includes a secluded little beach nestled on the banks of the river.
-You’ll no doubt build up quite an appetite during the hike and happily there are half a dozen or so little cafes peppering the roadside, with choice views of the surrounding countryside.
+You’ll no doubt build up quite an appetite during the hike and happily there are half a dozen or so little cafes peppering the roadside, with choice views across the surrounding countryside.
 I wholeheartedly recommend the amazing Bar El Pilar, where the food was delicious, the staff super friendly and we were charged a head-scratching fifteen Euros for ten tapas dishes, four beers and four generous slabs of strawberry-banana cheesecake.
 Cheers to that!

 Like this?
 Then why not check out my other 5s from around Andalusia.